zingersystems/i18n_translator/README.md

                     children: [
                         Text(
                             // Usage with variable
-                            mProvider.translate('my_translation_key', prefix: "module_1"), // This is called from translator
+                            mProvider.translate('my_translation_key', prefix: "module_1"), // This is called from mProvider
                         ),
                         Text(
                             // Usage with gloab translator variable